 As for The Queen’s Gambit, the seven episode series stars Anya Taylor-Joy as chess prodigy Beth Harmon, a chess player who not only struggled with being accepted in the male-dominated world of chess but who also struggled with addiction and lack of self-esteem.

 The series is set in the 1950s and based on the novel by Walter Tevis.
 It was filmed in Ontario, Canada and Berlin, Germany, and has received universal acclaim by critics, but in particular for the performance of Anya Taylor-Joy.

-Listen to Mason Williams’ ‘Classical Gas‘ from The Queen’s Gambit below, and check out the trailer for The Queen’s Gambit.
+Listen to Mason Williams’ ‘Classical Gas‘ from The Queen’s Gambit below.
 The show is currently streaming exclusively on Netflix.

 I am a Brit-American journalist, former radio DJ at 97X WOXY, and Founder/CEO of Leo Sigh.
 I’m also obsessed with music, anime, manga, and K-dramas.
 Help!